eodenyire/Week-9-Visualising-Streaming-Data-with-Streamlit-II---Independent-Project/README.md

 <p> Python script for collecting and processing real-time posts from the Reddit API.
 <p> Interactive data visualization dashboard created using Streamlit.
-<p> Deployment of the dashboard to a cloud-based platform for public access.
+<p> Deployment of the dashboard to a cloud-based platform for public access

-Note: The project assumes familiarity with Python programming, working with APIs, data processing using Pandas, data visualization with Matplotlib/Seaborn, and web deployment using platforms like Heroku or AWS.
+<p> Note: The project assumes familiarity with Python programming, working with APIs, data processing using Pandas, data visualization with Matplotlib/Seaborn, and web deployment using platforms like Heroku or AWS.